GHub2014/GettingandCleaningDataProject/CodeBook.md

 561 angle(Z,gravityMean)

 #Column names
 In the final data frame, I had 68 columns and 180 observations.
-Please find the titles of each column/variable below.
+Please find the titles of each column/variable below.<br />
 1: ExperimentVolunteerID
 2: ActivityofVolunteer
 3: TimeBodyAccelerometerMeanX